 There are also stadium tours, which I do for the book, and which go for anywhere from $15 to $30.
 (Here’s a post from my tour of Fulham’s Craven Cottage.)

 Wrapping It All Up

 Okay, let’s now assume I do one of my usual(shocking) 11 games in 13 nights, in five different cities.
 And let’s throw in that $40 a day for food and local travel.
 My latest estimate of that trip cost is around $2,500 US.
 That’s “give-or-take,” of course, but it feels about right to me.

 It’s a chunk of money, but it’s a crazy, two-week trip with 11 games in it.
 At a per-day rate, you could call it $200 a day.
 So a one-week trip with, say, four or five games could come in around $1,400 – assuming you use miles for your ticket, of course.
 And, again, I have spoken with people who are traveling with family and spending $500 per night on hotels!

 First, I just can’t over-emphasize the importance of the travel hacking, so I’ll say it again.
 Learn travel hacking, no matter where it is you want to go.

 You could just stay in London, and save on all the train tickets I’m getting, but of course London is more expensive to sleep in than these other cities.
 (It’s also a lot more fun!)
 You could concentrate on cheaper games in the lower leagues, or the Cups.
-If you stayed in London for the whole two weeks I’ll be in the country, you could see at least six games without leaving town – and that doesn’t even take League One or League Two into account.
+If you stayed in London for the whole two weeks, you could see at least six games without leaving town – and that doesn’t even take midweek games into account.

 You could also base in Birmingham, which has half a dozen teams in the Premier League and Championship within it, or within an hour of it.
 Same thing for Manchester or Liverpool.
 Both of these are cheaper to hang out in than London.